JoeyLee-22/RepoAutomations/README.md

 goto -- goes to a given repo to be able to use commit command

-GP -- adds then commits local changes and asks for a summary (summary is automatically 'update README.md' if given file is README.md) then pushes it to master
+gp -- adds then commits local changes and asks for a summary (summary is automatically 'update README.md' if given file is README.md) then pushes it to master for a given file

 For all commands, you need to give a repo or file name after the command